babylonhealth/ios-playbook/Cookbook/Technical-Documents/AppCenter.md

 5. Inside the `Collaborators` tab, invite someone using their `@babylonhealth.com` email.

 6. Switch to the `Teams` tab and select the team you want to add the person to. `BABYLON-TEAM` gives access to see all of our projects so if you're not sure which one you should select, just invite there.
 Inside the team, add the collaborator using their email (**Unfortunately, you can only add people that already accepted an invitation to the organisation so you need to wait for them to accept**).
-If you need, you can create new group here, remember to congifure apps and select proper access level for this new group.
+If you need, you can create new group here, remember to configure apps and select proper access level for this new group.

 7. Switch to the `Distribution groups` tab and select `BABYLON` group - invite the person there using their email. **Do not create new groups here.
 CI is configured to distribute new builds only to this group.**